mbn312/parspice/README.md

 <a id="error"></a>
 ### Error handling

 The Worker superclasses allow `setup()` and `task(...)` to throw arbitrary errors.
-If any error is thrown on the worker process, the stacktrace will be printed to `ParSPICE_worker_log_ID.txt` where `ID` is the ID of the worker, ranging from 0 to one less than the number of workers.
+If any error is thrown on the job process, the stacktrace will be printed to `ParSPICE_worker_log_ID.txt` where `ID` is the ID of the job, ranging from 0 to one less than the number of workers.

 <a id="bench"></a>
 ## Benchmarking